Freeboard/freeboard/README.md

 ### Screenshots
 ![Weather](https://raw.github.com/Freeboard/branding/master/screenshots/freeboard-screenshot-1.jpg)

+### What is It?

+Freeboard is a turn-key HTML-based "engine" for dashboards.
+Besides a nice looking layout engine, it provides a plugin architecture for creating datasources (which fetch data) and widgets (which display data)— freeboard then does all the work to connect the two together.
+Another feature of freeboard is its ability to run entirely in the browser as a single-page static web app without the need for a server.
+The feature makes it extremely attractive as a front-end for embedded devices which may have limited ability to serve complex and dynamic web pages.

+The code here is the client-side portion of what you see when you visit a freeboard at http://freeboard.io.
+It does not include any of the server-side code for user management, saving to a database or public/private functionality— this is left up to you to implement should you want to use freeboard as an online service.

 ### How to Use

 Freeboard can be run entirely from a local hard drive.
 Simply download/clone the repository and open index.html.
 When using Chrome, you may run into issues with CORS when accessing JSON based APIs if you load from your local hard-drive— in this case you can switch to using JSONP or load index.html and run from a local or remote web server.